jeffswartz/poctestnetwork/js-sample/README.md

 }
 ```

-The `Subscriber.getStats()` method is not included in the main OpenTok.js documentation.
-This
+The `Subscriber.getStats()` method gets the stream statistics for the subscriber and (on success)
-method gets the stream statistics for the subscriber and (on success) passes them into the
+passes them into the completion handler.
+The statistics include information on the stream's audio
-completion handler.
-The statistics include information on the stream's audio and video:
+and video:

 * `bytesReceived` -- The cumulative number of media (audio or video) bytes received by the
    subscriber since the `getStats()` method was called.